In this article, we will look at the differences between traditional BI and self-service BI.

-Several years ago, Gartner said the business intelligence (BI) market had begun to shift away from IT-centric traditional solutions to modern self-service BI tools.
-In 2020 and in the years to come this change will likely continue with even more companies, both large and small, choosing self-service BI as a default go-to solution.
+Several years ago, Gartner said the BI market had begun to shift away from IT-centric traditional solutions to modern self-service BI.
+In 2020 and in the years to come this change will likely continue with even more companies choosing self-service BI as a default go-to solution.

 Given an opportunity and financial means, enterprise BI tools are a great choice.
-They provide a full support and have all the required components at every stage of a BI project, whether it’s data modeling, ETL, governance and management, reporting, and most importantly security.
-The latter is especially important for some companies, as they don’t yet feel comfortable putting their information on a cloud server.
+They provide a full support and have all the required components at every stage of a BI project.
+Whether it is data modeling, ETL, governance and management, reporting, and most importantly security.
+The latter is especially important for some companies that don’t feel comfortable putting their information on a cloud server.

-At the same time, however, traditional BI comes with several important drawbacks: a high cost of deployment, long-development cycles, complex interfaces, significant hardware requirements (especially when deployed on-premise) and inflexible data models.
+At the same time, however, traditional BI comes with several important drawbacks: a high cost of deployment, long-development cycles, complex interfaces, significant hardware requirements.
 Furthermore, because of their size and complex nature, enterprise BI tools require a lot of financial spending and management.
 That is why, enterprise BI platforms are often managed by fully staffed IT departments.

 What is self-service BI

-On the other side of the fence there are modern, self-service BI tools, provided by the likes of Tableau, Qlik, Tibco, Microsoft and others.
+On the other hand, there are modern, self-service BI tools, provided by the likes of Tableau, Qlik, Tibco, Microsoft and others.
 These refer to a set of BI tools that allow end users analyze their own data and design reports without having to depend on the work of IT departments.

-Self-service BI tools help to fasten decision-making processes and promote collaboration between different departments by providing business users with a single source of truth within an organization.
-The key factor here is the ease of use and availability of data analytics to business users, who can understand and utilize BI tools even without a solid background in data science.
+Self-service BI tools help to fasten decision-making processes and promote collaboration between different departments.
+They do this by providing business users with a single source of truth within an organization.
+The key factor here is the ease of use and availability of data analytics to business users, who can understand and utilize BI tools with ease.

-Pretty much all the drawbacks that traditional BI platforms have, their self-service counterparts have either already solved or are currently in process of solving.
-Software, such as Microsoft Power BI, is relatively cheap, user friendly, does not require special on-premise hardware, very intuitive and powerful.
-As for the issue of security, Power BI made significant improvements on its security two months ago.
+Most drawbacks that traditional BI platforms have, self-service BI have either already solved or are currently in process of solving.
+Software, such as Microsoft Power BI, is relatively cheap, user friendly, intuitive and powerful.
+As for the issue of security, Power BI made significant improvements on its security.

 Last year, Forrester recognized Power BI as the leading BI platform, giving it the highest score in strategy and market presence.